still-crazy-productions/raingull/project_log.md

 ### 🚧 Next Immediate Steps:

 - Implement message sending functionality using the SMTP plugin
-- Add message receiving functionality using the IMAP plugin
+- Add user management with email addresses for SMTP plugin
 - Create a unified interface for managing both incoming and outgoing messages
 - Add comprehensive error handling and retry mechanisms for message processing